boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 ### Revocation Database

-This database consists of two independent tables: one storing a set of (non-null) nonces, and one storing a set of revocation lock/optional-secret pairs (the secret may be NULL but the revocation lock must be present).
+This database consists of two independent tables:

+#### Nonces

+The nonces table stores a set of (non-null) nonces

+#### Revocations

+Each row in the revocations table must contain a revocation lock and, optionally, a revocation secret.
+The merchant populates this table any time it receives a revocation lock from the customer.

+This table has the same accounting properties as an append-only ledger.
+Rows can only be inserted— never updated or dropped— and there may be multiple rows for a single revocation lock.
+For example, a malicious customer may first submit a revocation lock to close a channel and then try to resubmit the lock with its corresponding secret in a subsequent pay step.
+In this scenario, the merchant stores two rows: first, the lock by itself and then the same lock with its corresponding secret.

 ### Channels